dialoget/python/README.md

 # test
-test.moduletool.com is a test framework for multilanguage source code
+python.dialoget.com is a test framework for multilanguage source code, based on decorators

 ## init
 ```bash